asafiw/simloud-docs/src/pages/en/examples-of-simloud-files.markdown

 ### Creating and deploying Databases
 With Simloudfile.yaml functionality is also possible to deploy Databases.
-On current moment are supported just few types of databases managed by AWS Cloud Provider.
+On the current moment are supported just few types of databases managed by AWS Cloud Provider.
 In those types are involved DynamoDB and RDS AWS services.

 For deploying **DynamoDB**, it is necessary to add following code snippet to `cloud_resources` block at Simloudfile.yaml.